ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/docs/Code_execution.md

 # Setting up a case

-To set up a case the user has to set the parameters of the problem by using the `.txt` files which can be found in the `exec/input` directory.
-In `case.txt` the user can specify the type of initial condition, the total simulated time (in seconds), the timestep, and the desired output frequency.
+This code can simulate a range of different scenarios.
+To set up a case to be run, the user has to set the parameters of the problem by using the `.txt` files in the `exec/input` directory.
+These files specify a number of parameters of the problem.
+Each line of each file contains the name of the parameter being set, an equals sign, then the value of the parameter.
+Optionally, these lines may contain comments beginning with `#` characters, which are ignored by the code.

+In `case.txt` the user can specify the type of initial condition, which specifies the initial configuration of particles.
 The initial condition (IC) can be one of the following

 - A single particle (`ic-one-particle`) : to test the correctness of time integration and gravity forcing, as well as the bottom boundary condition.